WWFF-FM: History

 Following three-and-a-half years of poor ratings as a country outlet, on August 31, 2011, WWFF began stunting with a "wheel of formats" that consisted of classic country, oldies, CHR, smooth jazz, urban oldies, and urban AC, as well as news and local history trivia.
 It also included a tribute to Michael Jackson and snippets of Casey Kasem describing the then-new compact disc technology from a 1980s broadcast of his American Top 40 show.
 At exactly 9:33 AM on September 2, the station began airing its new format as "Journey 93-3", with a three-minute introduction, and a short promo by Randy Jackson, former bass player for the 1970s/1980s rock band Journey, followed by the group's 1981 song "Don't Stop Believin'".
 The format was promoted as a "journey" through 1980s and 1990s popular music, similar to other Journey-branded stations launched by Cumulus in Atlanta (W250BC) and Cincinnati (WNNF) earlier in the summer of 2011 (both have since changed formats).

 WWFF-FM began airing all-Christmas music on November 16, 2012, at 5 p.m., still using the "Journey" moniker.
 It switched back to its 1980s/1990s hits format on December 26 at midnight.

 On November 14, 2014, after stunting briefly with Christmas music, WWFF returned to country music under Cumulus's "Nash Icon" format, which focuses primarily on popular country music acts from the 1980s, 1990s and early 2000s.

+On May 8, 2026, Cumulus announced it would sell WWFF, amongst other stations, to Radio Training Network for $2.45 million.
+The station flipped to their The Joy FM network of contemporary Christian music following the sale closure.

+in September 2026, WWFF changed their format from country to contemporary Christian, branded as "The Joy FM".